opnsense/docs/source/manual/virtuals.rst

 For optimum performance and compatibility, these guides are given:

 * Minimum required RAM is 1 GB
-* Minimum recommended virtual disk size of 8GB
+* Minimum recommended virtual disk size of 8 GB
 * Disable all off-loading settings in **Interfaces->Settings**

 .. image:: images/disableoffloading.png